Cookridge: Cookridge Hospital

 Cookridge Hospital opened in 1869 as a 'Hospital for the Convalescent Poor in Leeds'.
 It was built in a secluded area by clearing away part of Ireland Wood, with a new road, Hospital Lane from Otley Old Road.
 The main building and the lodge, designed by Norman Shaw in 1868, are Grade II listed buildings.
 A further wing was added in 1893, the Edward Jackson Memorial Ward.
-In 1888 a second set of buildings were opened, the Ida Hospital, named in memory of Ida North, by her father John North.
-A further similar set of buildings were opened in 1905 named after the benefactor as Robert Arthington Hospital.
+In 1888 a second set of buildings was opened, the Ida Hospital, named in memory of Ida North, by her father John North.
+A further similar set of buildings was opened in 1905 named after the benefactor as Robert Arthington Hospital.

 The buildings mainly functioned as longer-term convalescent facilities for patients treated in other Leeds hospitals, and were used for the care of wounded servicemen during both World Wars.
 The whole complex was taken over by the Government in 1939 and part used as a maternity hospital until 1942.
 In 1952 it became part of the NHS.
 A 'High Energy Radiation Centre', providing treatment of tumours opened in 1956.
 From then on it developed into a major regional centre for radiotherapy, with the Ida and Robert Arthington Hospitals becoming home to the Yorkshire Regional Cancer Organization in 1994.

 In 2007 it closed and all facilities were transferred to the St James's Oncology Unit (Bexley Wing) of Leeds Teaching Hospitals NHS Trust.

 Much of the site was used for housing from 2010, with the listed building being retained for future development.
 The Robert Arthington Hospital was refurbished and opened in 2015 as the Lighthouse School for pupils with autistic spectrum conditions.